jackyzha0/quartz/docs/features/popover previews.md

 When [[creating components|creating your own components]], you can include this `popover-hint` class to also include it in the popover.

-Like in Obsidian, [[quartz layout.png|images referenced using wikilinks]] can also be viewed as popups.
+Similar to Obsidian, [[quartz layout.png|images referenced using wikilinks]] can also be viewed as popups.

 ## Configuration